Birch Copse Primary School

 - 9.3: How will my child be prepared to move on to his or her next school?

 Preparing for Secondary School courses take place throughout Year 6 for children who are identified as potentially being vulnerable on transition.
-These are run by our Family Support Worker and take place on both an individual and group basis.
+These are run by our Family Schools Support Worker and take place on both an individual and group basis.
 Extra visits to the receiving Secondary schools can be requested and a member of staff from Birch Copse can accompany your child if required.
-A transition book is available in the Year 6 classrooms.
-If your child has particular concerns about transition the ELSA will be available for them to talk to.
+If your child has particular concerns about transition they are able to talk through their worries with our ELSA.

 - 9.4: How will you support a new school to prepare for my child?

-We will pass on all the information that we have including successful strategies.
+We will pass on all the information that we have about your child, including successful strategies.
 If required a hand over can take place between support staff.
-We can also meet with the secondary school and discuss any adaptations that we may have made and pass on any useful contacts.
+We meet with the secondary school and discuss any adaptations that we may have made and pass on any useful contacts.
 Meetings take place between the Year 6 teachers and the head of Year 7 to discuss all children

 - 9.5: What information will be provided to my child's new school?